 First impressions are important so dress professionally, bring your resume and be prepared to discuss your qualifications.

-Employers Day will take place in the James Medford Family Events Center (formerly known as the Multipurpose Building).
-It is identified as the N building on our campus map.
+Employers Day will take place in the James Medford Family Events Center.

 Visitation time between students and employers runs from 10 a.m. until 1 p.m.